 As for Thai Massage, there’s perhaps no other type of traditional massage that is more deeply influenced by Buddhism.
-A range of herbal applications, Ayurveda, Buddhist meditation practices, and Yogic therapies, all originating in India, are now integral aspects of Thai Traditional Medicine.
+A range of herbal applications, Ayurveda, Buddhist meditation practices, and Yogic therapies — all originating in India — are now integral aspects of TTM.

-For starters, Jivaka Komarabhacca (or Jivaka Kumar Baccha, among other spellings) was said to be the personal physician of the Buddha, is considered the founder of the Thai Traditional Medicine system, the “Father Doctor,” and moreover, he was a devout Buddhist and patron of the Buddhist Order.
+For starters, Jivaka Komarabhacca (or Jivaka Kumar Baccha, among other spellings), who is said to have been the personal physician of the Buddha, is considered the founder of the Thai Traditional Medicine system, the “Father Doctor,” and moreover, he was a devout Buddhist and patron of the Buddhist Order.

-The Buddhist temples (called Wats) and monks in Thailand have historically played an important role in both the preservation and application of Thai Traditional Medicine (and Thai Massage).
+The Buddhist temples — called Wats in Thailand — and Thai monks have historically played an important role in both the preservation and application of Thai Traditional Medicine (and Thai Massage).

 Notably the well-known Wat Pho temple in Bangkok had a pivotal role in preserving and disseminating ancient Thai healing wisdom, in fact, until today.